sourcegraph/handbook/content/departments/product-engineering/engineering/process/deployments/playbooks.md

 git commit
 git push origin release
 ```
 [Buildkite](https://buildkite.com/sourcegraph/deploy-sourcegraph-cloud/) will deploy the working commit to sourcegraph.com.

+3. When your code fix is in the main branch, [re-enable Renovate](#disable-renovate).

-🚨 You also need to disable auto-deploys to prevent Renovate from automatically merging in image digest updates so that the site doesn't roll-forward.
+🚨 You need to disable auto-deploys to prevent Renovate from automatically merging in image digest updates so that the site doesn't roll-forward - step 1.

 ### Disable Renovate